logista/btsite/_posts/2017-12-10-new-phone-new-camera.markdown

 I've worked around that so far by ignoring the problem.
 But I have made some photos for a couple of ongoing projects that *should* be shared here and I can't because I'm waiting for Adobe to support HEIF in their desktop app.[^lrmob] So in the meantime I do other stuff and try to find other ways to share images I make on my phone.
 One day I'll figure this part out.

+It *also* doesn't help the workflow problem that I also got a new computer[^updates], but it makes it so much nicer to work with images now :)

 [^mob]: They support in in their Mobile app, but I don't use it.
 [^lrmob]: No really, the mobile app *really* doesn't fit my workflow.
+[^updates]: SO MANY APPS TO UPDATE